nifex007/NumericalMethodAlgos/README.md

 # NumericalMethodAlgos
-Implementation of some Numerical Analysis Algorithms.
+Implementation of some Numerical Analysis Algorithms in python.